Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 # 🏁 Conclusion

-We learned how to create a display for our account balances, with a little bit of extended functionality so that we can use it with both devnet and mainnet.
+We learned how to create a display for our account balances, with a little bit of extended functionality so that we can use it with the Solana mainnet.
 We also took a look at the specifics of Solana keypairs, and how to use Phantom to create a new account for testing.
-We then funded that account using a faucet website to get some devnet SOL.